electronicvisions/brainscales2-demos/3-hagen_intro.rst

 In this example, we generate a few inputs and observe the neuron membrane during integration.

+In order to use the microscheduler we have to set some environment variables first:

+.. include:: quiggeldy_setup.rst

 .. code:: ipython3

     %matplotlib inline